Skip to content

 The Most Common Mistake

-The most common mistake is assuming that all three rules create the same obligation under different names.
+The most common mistake is assuming that all four rules create the same obligation under different names.

 They do not.